LGFae/swww/example_scripts/README.md

   * Randomly going thorugh the images in a directory (swww_randomize.sh)
   * Changing with which image `swww` is initialized according to the time of day (swww_init_according_to_time_of_day.sh)
-  * Scheduling changed to the wallpaper at different times of day (swww_scheduler.sh)
+  * Scheduling changes to the wallpaper at different times of day (swww_scheduler.sh)